moiji-mobile/sms-routehome/mc/HomeRouting.package/HomeRoutingForwardMTSM.class/README.md

-SMPP to MAP without doing a SRIForSM
+SMPP to MAP without doing a SRIForSM (We make a MT Deliver to a SMSC)